cmacdonell/2015-07-09-vpl/lessons/python/intro.md

     7
 ~~~

 Next, let's add some text to our output on the screen to make it more readable.
 The term for combining two strings is concatenation, which means "to join together".
 Before we can concatenate my_var with text, however, we need to turn it into a string.
 Currently, it is an integer, which is a type of number.
-Variables with numerical data types cannot be concatenated with textual variables (known as strings); they must first be converted to strings using the str() command.
+Variables with numerical data types cannot be concatenated with textual variables (known as strings); they must first be converted to strings using the str() function.

 ~~~ python
 >>> my_var = str(my_var)